Bad Nose Job: How to Fix Botched Rhinoplasty?

 Too wide or too large nostrils

-One of the signs of a botched nose job is nostrils that appear too wide or too large.
-This can happen when the surgeon shortens the nose excessively or when they do not recognize that the floor of the nostrils is too wide and needs to be narrowed.
+One sign of a botched nose job is nostrils that appear too wide or too large.
+This can happen when the surgeon shortens the nose excessively or does not recognize that the nostril floor is too wide and needs to be narrowed.

 Difficulty breathing